 Take the mathematical expectation of (1a) after differentiating both sides of the equations:

 Volatility of equity (Sigmae) = Function of (book value of liabilities, market value of assets, volatility of assets, time horizon) (2)

 Again, this equation can be understood by using the Black-Scholes formula as an example.
 By taking the first derivative on both sides of (1a), and applying the expectation operator, one obtains the following expression:

 sigmae = [N(d1)*V*sigmaa] / E (2a)

-In equations (1a) and (2a), the known variables are the market value of equity (E), volatility of equity (sigmae, estimated from historic data), book value of liabilities (D), and the time horizon (T).
+In equations (1a) and (2a), the known variables are the market value of equity (E), the volatility of equity (sigmae, estimated from historic data), the book value of liabilities (D), and the time horizon (T).
 The two unknowns are the market value of the assets (V) and the volatility of the assets (sigma).
 Because there are two equations with two unknowns, a solution can be found.

 What is our estimate of the Probability of Default (PD)?
 Do you remember your Black Scholes analysis?
 What is the probability that ST > X?
 Is that what you need?
 In this case, default will occur when ST < X?
 What is the probability that ST < X?
 Our old friend N(-d2).
 That is your estimate for the probability of default.

 - Calculating the Probability of Default using Merton’s structured approach – Barclays Bank